3nd3r1/kubin/ui/CONTEXT.md

 Think of it as a "time machine" for your Kubernetes cluster.
 Instead of sharing cluster dumps as files in Jira tickets, you run one CLI command, get a shareable link, and anyone can explore the cluster state through a familiar Kubernetes dashboard interface.

+## Deployment Model

+The UI is deployed as a containerized React application:

+- Container: kubin/ui:latest with Nginx serving the React build
+- Scaling: Multiple replicas behind a load balancer
+- Access: Web browser at https://kubin.company.com

 ## Core Responsibilities

 ### 1. Snapshot Exploration